acbull/HiCE/README.md

+Code for our ACL 2019 paper “**Few-Shot Representation Learning for Out-Of-Vocabulary Words**”.

-Will Release the code soon
+Will release the code soon.